SwiftGGTeam/the-swift-programming-language-in-chinese/README.md

 Run `docc preview TSPL.docc`
 in this repository's root directory.

-> If you see the error `command not found: docc`, consider adding `docc` to your shell's `$PATH`.
+After running DocC, open the link that `docc` outputs to display a local preview in your browser.

+> Note:
 >
+> If you installed DocC by downloading a toolchain from Swift.org,
-> In Swift toolchains downloaded from swift.org, `docc` is located at `/usr/bin/docc` relative to the installation path of the toolchain.
+> `docc` is located in `usr/bin/`,
+> relative to the installation path of the toolchain.
+> Make sure your shell's `PATH` environment variable
+> includes that directory.
 >
+> If you installed DocC by downloading Xcode,
-> If you have Xcode installed, run `xcrun docc preview TSPL.docc`.
+> run `xcrun docc preview TSPL.docc` instead.

-After running DocC, open the link that `docc` outputs to display a local preview in your browser.